apache/mxnet/docs/install/java_setup.md

 </dependency>
 ```

 **NOTE:** You may specify the version you wish to use by adding the version number to the `dependency` block.
-For example, to use v1.2.0 you would add `<version>1.2.0</version>`.
+For example, to use v1.3.1 you would add `<version>1.3.1</version>`.
 Otherwise Maven will use the latest version available.

 <hr>

 ## Source

 The previously mentioned setup with Maven is recommended.
-Otherwise, the following instructions for macOS, Ubuntu, and Windows are provided for reference only:
+Otherwise, the following instructions for macOS and Ubuntu are provided for reference only:

 | OS | Step 1 | Step 2 |
 |---|---|---|